troeger/opensubmit/docs/validator_tutorial.rst

 ``sudo pip3 install opensubmit-exec==0.7b3``

 opensubmit-exec can now be used whenever we activated the corresponding virtual environment.
-The next step is to configure opensubmit-exec.

-``sudo opensubmit-exec configure``

-On the first run a configuration file is created which can be changed accordingly.
-Run the before mentioned command again afterwards.

 Creating validators and using opensubmit-exec
 *********************************************